damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 your username and password, because you will need them throughout these steps.
 1. You should have been granted access to the [www-gitlab-com project](https://gitlab.com/gitlab-com/www-gitlab-com) as an earlier step of onboarding.
-1. You need to [create an issue](https://docs.gitlab.com/ee/gitlab-basics/create-issue.html) in GitLab.com and assign it to yourself.
+1. You need to follow the [GitLab Workflow](https://about.gitlab.com/2016/10/25/gitlab-workflow-an-overview/) to complete this task.
 1. Download Git, following the [start using git documentation](http://doc.gitlab.com/ce/gitlab-basics/start-using-git.html).
 Don't forget to add your Git username and to set your email.
 1. Follow the steps to create and add your [SSH